abbaspour/auth0-account-migration/quickstart.md

 3. No such user in new account
 <kbd>![Password Migration - Step 3](http://i65.tinypic.com/1zbrqz9.png)</kbd>

-4. Try to login with new user in new account
+4. Try to login with that user in new account
 <kbd>![Password Migration - Step 4](http://i65.tinypic.com/2jg3wn4.png)</kbd>

 5. Make sure login successful